warp-ds/warp-portal-poc/docs/get-started/designers/index.md

 ## Foundations documentation

 The foundations of Warp are currently based on the Fabric design system and therefore have a FINN flavour.
-The future plans for the foundations of the system is to create a shared design language within Nordic Marketplaces.
+The future plans for the foundations of the system is to create a shared design language within Schibsted Marketplaces.

 To get you started we have collected links to all the different brand guidelines, read up on the ones that you currently are working with: